panda3d/panda3d-docs/optimization/rigid-body-combiner.rst

 :meth:`~.RigidBodyCombiner.get_internal_scene()`, this function will return the NodePath that is actually sent to the graphics card.

-The RigidBodyCombiner class is just another kind of PandaNode.
+The RigidBodyCombiner class is just another kind of :class:`.PandaNode`.
 All of the standard node interfaces apply.
-Thus, the easiest way to add nodes to a RigidBodyCombiner is to wrap a NodePath around it, and then use the standard :meth:`~.NodePath.reparent_to()` interfaces to parent the nodes you want to combine to this NodePath.
+Thus, the easiest way to add nodes to a RigidBodyCombiner is to wrap a :class:`.NodePath` around it, and then use the standard :meth:`~.NodePath.reparent_to()` interfaces to parent the nodes you want to combine to this NodePath.

 When you are done with reparenting the nodes, you need to call :meth:`~.RigidBodyCombiner.collect()` on the original